Russian engineers tackle problems

 As it transpired, specialists were unable to clean the module's propellant tanks of the contaminants that had also plagued the MLM's propellant lines and valves.

 Since 2013, engineers at RKK Energia and GKNPTs Khrunichev in Moscow have labored on replacing a jungle of pipelines, valves and thrusters, comprising Nauka’s sophisticated propulsion system, which got contaminated with metallic saw dust during the botched upgrades of the module.

 The MLM spacecraft carries a total of six 400-liter cylindrical tanks designated 77KM-6127-0.
 Two of them are used to store high-pressure gas and four others contain fuel and oxidizer under low pressure with a total mass of 2,432 kilograms.
 This amount is enough for the MLM to make it to the ISS after separation from the third stage of the Proton launch vehicle.

 The cylindrical tanks are strapped around the module's exterior like bullets in a revolver drum.
 Because of their unique design, they fit neatly onto the module, leaving enough room to place radiator panels over them.
 But it also means that no modern tanks can get in their place without cutting through the radiators!

-Fortunately, there is a second set of shorter tanks, which was removed from the module (previously called FGB-2) during its conversion from its original role as a backup to the Zarya FGB, the very first piece of the ISS.
+Fortunately, there was a second set of shorter tanks, which was removed from the module (previously called FGB-2) during its conversion from its original role as a backup to the Zarya FGB, the very first piece of the ISS.
 To make room on the exterior of the converted FGB-2/MLM module for the attachment of a European-built robotic arm and various scientific instruments, the extra set of shorter tanks was removed.

 What are the options?